 Wallenda was killed walking the wire.
 Would anyone question his ability to give advice on it as a result?

-For ten years Hillmann has been coming to Pamplona from the US, and for the past two he also went to the oldest encierro – bull-run – in Spain, Cuéllar, along with other smaller towns.
-As Americans go, that’s pretty damned knowledgeable.
+For ten years Hillmann has been coming to Pamplona from the US, and for the past two he also went to the oldest encierro – ‘bull-run’ – in Spain, Cuéllar, along with other smaller towns.
+As Americans go, that’s knowledgeable, hence his contribution to the book.

-However, the true magicians on the encierros like Miguel Ángel Castander have been running all their lives, in hundreds of encierros, as well as being a professional recortador and pastor, ‘herdsman’, in the encierro of San Sebastián de los Reyes (you can see him here with the bull which gored Hillmann and nearly caught Fiske-Harrison a few second before – he is pulling the tail, then later distracting it with his body as the lure.
-This is what Hillmann was attempting when the bull caught him a few moments laters.
-Note the men in green shirts, Pamplona’s pastores like the Fran Itarte, the man losing his hair.)
+However, the true magicians on the encierros like Miguel Ángel Castander have been running all their lives, in thousands of encierros, as well as being a professional recortador and pastor, ‘herdsman’, in the encierro of San Sebastián de los Reyes (You can see him here with the bull which gored Hillmann.
+He is pulling the tail, then later distracting it with his body as the lure.
+This is what Hillmann was – perhaps foolhardily – attempting when the bull caught him a few moments later.
+Note the men in green shirts with sticks.
+They are Pamplona’s pastores - ‘herdsman’ – like the Fran Irarte, the man losing his hair.)

-This is why in the book includes four Spanish and Basque runners among its contributors.
-It also point out that you don’t run for competition or to impress, there is no keeping score or ‘experts': running is for the alegría, for the sheer ‘joy’ of putting it on the line.
+This is why in the book also includes advice from four of the most experienced Spanish and Basque runners with over 10,000 runs between them.
+It also worth pointing out that you don’t run for competition or to impress, there is no keeping score or ‘experts': running is for the alegría, for the sheer ‘joy’ of putting it on the line.
 This is the reason the guide book is the only one in any language with a foreword from the Mayor of Pamplona himself.

 There are other things in the encierro as well, like history and camaraderie.
-The first of the serious American bull-runners Matt Carney is the father of this tradition – and was Joe Distler’s great mentor.
-So, to see two of his children – Allen and Deirdre – standing together in a doorway awaiting the bulls on calle Mercaderes near the famous ‘curve’ onto calle Estafeta, was a moving sight.
-As moving still was Fiske-Harrison’s father Clive in the next doorway along with Joe Distler and former Texan rodeo champion Larry Belcher.
+The first of the serious American bull-runners Matt Carney is the father of this tradition – he was Joe Distler’s great mentor.
+So, to see two of his children – Allen and Deirdre – in the street together awaiting the bulls on calle Mercaderes, near the famous ‘curve’ onto calle Estafeta, was a moving sight this morning; as moving still was seeing Clive Fiske Harrison in the street with the bulls alongside Joe Distler and former Texan rodeo champion Larry Belcher.